wix-incubator/erb/aspects/wix-session/README.md

 Sets session object, can be done only once during lifecycle of request.

 ### get()
-Returns wix session object extracted from request.
+Returns wix session object extracted from request (or null if request did not contain wix session cookie).
 For object properties see [wix-session-crypto](../../security/wix-session-crypto).